sthorat2/P01_Thorat/README.md

-# cs541-helloworld-android
+# cs541-Unit_Convertor-android
-Android Hello World Project
+Started with an Android Hello World Project
+Started changes to convert the basic project to an Unit Convertor App